divark/narrative-director-rs/README.md

 ![Application Icon](resources/images/icon.png)

+Credit goes to [ColorfulSkyWisps](https://linktr.ee/ColorfulSkyWisps) for the creation of this logo.
+All rights reserved.

 ## Summary
 Narrative Director is an Audio/Video Recording Pacer application, with a focus on error-free readings.
 This tool aspires to keep editing to a minimum, keeping only recordings that are deemed satisfactory by the reader.